 The answer to this is the use of a marketing planning platform to successfully involve other departments.
 Departments want to collaborate with marketing but they’re not going to go out of their way to do this.
 Give them the right tools, however, and it’s a different story.

 The use of a shared platform can bring departments together.
 It facilitates meaningful, informed communication and allows you to make informed decisions that avoid conflict.

 Getting everyone working on the same page is tough, especially with barriers like geography and managerial differences.
 Yet, by no means is collaboration something that is unachievable or should come to be neglected.

 Collaboration Gives You the Full Picture

 A marketing plan is a living guide with shifting targets that adapt as your business grows and changes.
 It should give you a sense of control over where the department and the business as a whole are going, and this can only happen when other departments are fully involved in your plan.
 Without their input, you’ll be unable to get the full picture and have control over the direction that marketing is going.

 Senior Management is Key to Adoption

-With the adoption of new processes and systems, it is critical to get the buy in of senior management.
+With the adoption of new processes and systems, it is critical to get the buy-in of senior management.
 Their participation will drive the adoption.
-If the CEO says “Our xxx system indicates we’re going to miss the quarter.
-Anyone want to share their thoughts?”, and that system was out of date with bad data due to lack of adoption, people will soon recognize that these systems are being looked at and therefore must be kept up to date to send the right message.
+If the CEO says, “our xxx system indicates we’re going to miss the quarter - anyone want to share their thoughts?”, and that system is out of date with bad data due to a lack of adoption, people will soon recognize that these systems are being looked at and, therefore, must be kept up to date to send the right message.

-In contrast, a CEO that says “How does the quarter look?” is not inspecting systems but instead relying on her team.
-The difference may seem subtle but it can make a big difference when it comes to adoption of any new process or system.Request a demo now and discover how Hive9 consolidates marketing efforts, investments, and plans in a collaborative way.
+In contrast, a CEO that says “how does the quarter look?” is not inspecting systems but instead relying on her team.
+The difference may seem subtle, but it can make a big difference when it comes to the adoption of any new process or system.Request a demo now and discover how Hive9 consolidates marketing efforts, investments and plans in a collaborative way.